mpg-age-bioinformatics/cluster_first_steps/README.md

 # cancel all jobs for user
 scancel -u <user name>
 ```

+Submissions wihtout arguments specifications will result in `-p blade --cpus-per-task=2` and a time limit of 2 weeks.

 For large job submissions please use the **blade** partition.
 For large jobs submission over large periods (eg. more than a week) please use the **long** partition.